The regularity theory for the Mumford-Shah functional on the plane: Main statements

 \subsection{An equivalent formulation of the Mumford-Shah conjecture}

-Note that, because cracktip is indeed a minimizer, we certainly cannot expect $\nabla u \in L^4$, while on the other hand the Mumford-Shah conjecture would easily imply $\nabla u\in L^p_{loc}$ for every $p<4$.
+Note that, because cracktip is indeed a minimizer, we certainly cannot expect $\nabla u \in L^4$, while on the other hand the Mumford-Shah conjecture would easily imply $\nabla u\in L^p_{{\rm loc}}$ for every $p<4$.
 Introducing a finer scale of spaces, it is in fact possible to characterize the conjecture in terms of a sharp integrability result for $\nabla u$.
-The relevant statement was given in the introduction in Theorem \ref{t:summability}, which for the reader convenience we recall here.
+The relevant statement was given in the introduction in Theorem~\ref{t:summability}, which for the reader convenience we recall here. {aalL^4,infty@$L^{4,\infty}$} \begin{theorem} Let $(u,K)$ be an absolute, or generalized global minimizer of $E_\param$ in $\Omega$.
+The set $K^{(i)}$ is empty if and only if $\nabla u \in L^{4,\infty}_{{\rm loc}}$, namely if and only if for every compact set $U\subset \Omega$ there is a constant $C = C(U)$ such that